fexmoe/LinkSeg/README.md

 This project is focused on the segmentation of popular music genres, therefore, predicted section labels follow a 7-class taxonomy containing: "Intro", "Verse", "Chorus", "Bridge", "Instrumental", "Outro" and "Silence".

-This repository provides code for training the system from scratch and some pre-trained checkpoints for predicting the structure of new tracks.
+This repository provides code for training the system from scratch along with some pre-trained checkpoints for predicting the structure of new tracks.

 ## Table of Contents
 0. [Requirements](#requirements)